Today, we take a look at one of the more unusual supplements that has been used in traditional medicine for many years.

 There have been a number of experiments focused on the antioxidant properties of honokiol.
-One of the most interesting studies, carried out in 1994, showed honokiol has the ability to prevent the peroxidation of lipids, a risk factor for cardiovascular disease.
-Perhaps, more importantly, is the ability of honokiol to inhibit inflammatory signals via the activation of the NF-kb protein complex.
-A 2013 study showed that honokiol was able to block the activation of NF-kb (a protein complex and regulator of the inflammatory response) in glial cells in the brain, thus preventing inflammation, making it a potential therapy for the treatment of ischemic stroke.
+One of the most interesting studies, carried out in 1994, showed that honokiol has the ability to prevent the peroxidation of lipids, a risk factor for cardiovascular disease .
+Perhaps more important is the ability of honokiol to inhibit inflammatory signals via the activation of the NF-kb protein complex.
+A 2013 study showed that honokiol was able to block the activation of NF-kb (a protein complex and regulator of the inflammatory response) in glial cells in the brain, thus preventing inflammation, making it a potential therapy for the treatment of ischemic stroke .

 In 2007, researchers investigated the ability of honokiol to inhibit the immune response and reduce inflammation with the goal of treating rheumatoid arthritis .
-The mouse study showed honokiol was able to inhibit a range of inflammatory signals, including TNF-α and IL-6, thus reducing inflammation by mediating the immune response.
+The mouse study showed that honokiol was able to inhibit a range of inflammatory signals, including TNF-α and IL-6, thus reducing inflammation by mediating the immune response.
 Honokiol was studied in 2015 for its potential as a therapy for rheumatoid arthritis .